The Oaxacan Kitchen Restaurant Review, Palo Alto

 The Oaxacan Kitchen Menu (Click to zoom into any picture)

 The Oaxacan Kitchen Menu has a wide variety of items from tacos to tamales to appetizers.

 The Oaxacan Kitchen Food Picks:

 Chips and guacamole ($7) had a basket full of freshly fried chips and excellent guacamole.

 Carnitas ($8) Braised pork shoulder, lime, bay leaf, and cinnamon.
 Served with guacamole, fresh corn tortillas and salsa.
 This version had excellent meat flavor without excess fatiness.
 Nice tortillas and the same great guacamole.

 Carne Asada tacos ($7) Two fresh corn soft tacos, served with rice and beans.
 Grilled steak with guacamole, cilantro, onions and your choice of salsas.
 A solid version with two tacos full of tender meat slathered in sauce.

 Enmoladas ($11) Large tortilla with our Oaxacan mole negro, topped with queso fresco, sliced onions and parsley with poached chicken.
 Mole is an acquired taste.
 This version was very authentic and had strong bold flavors.

 Horchata ($3) was top notch, well-balanced, with some nice cinnamon flavors.

 The Oaxacan Kitchen took a while to get our food to us.
 Food quality was high and prices in line with better cuisine.
 If you are looking for authentic Mexican food give this place a try.
-Other restaurants we have reviewed nearby include The Counter, Jin Sho, and Bistro Elan.
+Other restaurants we have reviewed nearby include The Counter, Jin Sho, and Birch Street.